-These requirements are essential to apply for the eTA Canada visa.
+These requirements are essential to apply for the eTA Canada visa waiver.
 It is extremely important that the passport is valid before starting the application process.
-The passport is the most accepted proof of citizenship at international level, and without a valid passport it is not possible to apply for an eTA to Canada.
+The passport is the most accepted proof of citizenship at an international level, and without a valid passport, it is not possible to apply for an eTA to Canada.

 Travelers eligible for the Canadian eTA must bear in mind that having a valid eTA is a mandatory requirement to enter the country by air.
 Most eTAs are processed within 24 hours, but those in a rush are now able to choose the urgent processing option to receive an approved eTA in around 1 hour.